 Now, to be fair, this method won’t match the super-creamy store-bought, aseptic packed almond milk you are used to.
 But it gets the job done lickety split.
 And it’s pretty good.

 Just yesterday both of my sons asked for some.
-They said it’s not quite as good as my homemade coconut milk, but good nonetheless.
+They said it’s not quite as good as my Easiest Coconut Milk, but good nonetheless.
 And in the future, I’ll try my hand at making smoother “more perfect” almond milk and I’ll share that with you as well.

 1 cup almonds (soaked and dehydrated, if possible.
 Please also read Is There Jet Fuel on Your Almonds?)